Wild Lettuce Powder: Overview

 Wild lettuce – or Lactuca quercina – is a member of the sunflower family, and it grows wildly in Europe and parts of North America.
-The herb grows to about three feet in height and produces a weak dull green stem.
+The herb grows to about three feet in height and produces a weak, dull green stem.

 Wild lettuce grows in many locales, and it’s very adaptable.
 The plant is found in woodlands, grasslands, and it prefers full sun.
 Typically, the leaves and stems are harvested in early summer, when the plant has gone to bloom.
 And the leaves are removed and dehydrated.
-Harvesters typically use stems and roots to make tinctures, as these parts produce the most sap.
+Harvesters usually use stems and roots to make tinctures, as these parts produce the most sap.

 About Our Wild Lettuce

 Our wild lettuce is grown and harvested in Albania.
 Our growers have in-depth knowledge of the plant, and regularly produce a dried leaf that’s high in essential oil content.
 The powder is great for tea blends, in tinctures, or for use in capsules.
 We grind our wild lettuce right here in our facility in South Florida.